MicrosoftDocs/PlayReady/Docs/Overview/developing-sl3000-products.md

 This page is intended to serve as a step-by-step guide for PlayReady Licensees seeking SL3000 Compliance for PlayReady Intermediate or Final Products.
 The document outlines the end-to-end process for Intermediate and Final Products and details the requirements for SL3000 Conformant Intermediate Products.

-This page contains two main sections.
+This page contains two main sections:

-The SL3000 Design Process section outlines the end-to-end process to be followed by a PlayReady Licensee seeking SL3000 Compliance for an Intermediate Product or a PlayReady Final Product.
+ - The SL3000 Design Process section outlines the end-to-end process to be followed by a PlayReady Licensee seeking SL3000 Compliance for an Intermediate Product or a PlayReady Final Product.

-The SL3000 Requirements section details the requirements for SL3000 Conformant Intermediate Products.
+ - The SL3000 Requirements section details the requirements for SL3000 Conformant Intermediate Products.
 It is important, and required, that IPLs verify these requirements and document this verification for FPLs in a form of “checklist”, because of the nature of the requirements: they’re deep in the hardware and the TEE, and FPLs might not always be in the capacity of verifying these requirements themselves.
 The provided test report or checklist is a tool to use by IPLs so FPLs know what tests were already run and passed, and can confidently do the supplemental tests that verify the entire conformity of the Final Product.

 There is no such section detailing the requirements for Final Products, because FPLs make the final self-assessment of the Final Product that they distribute to end-users, and are not required to communicate their tests to anyone.